open5gs/open5gs/README.md

-CellWire is an implementation of 3gpp EPC(MME, SGW, PGW, HSS)
+CellWire is an implementation of 3GPP EPC(MME, SGW, PGW, HSS)

-The implemntation consists in several components:
+The implementation consists in several components:
   - lib/core : the library contains the core of the framework. memory pool, thread, lock, timer, ...